-In addition we teach children to read, on sight, the key words to reading– and parents can play games at home with children to help them learn too.
+In addition we teach children to read some on sight key words to reading– and parents can play games at home with children to help them learn too.
 Our reading books give children practise with these words as well as being well linked to their phonetical awareness.
-Information sessions are regularly held in the autumn term so that parents and carers can be equally involved in their child’s learning of reading and writing.
+Information sessions are regularly held in the autumn term so that parents and carers can be equally involved and guided in their child’s learning of reading and writing.

-At Woodlands great emphasis is placed on developing the understanding of mathematics concepts and language, and we follow a programme called Inspire Maths.
-The emphasis is on practical activities with children talking and explaining their thinking with partners and their class.
-It is built on the proven approach to teaching mathematics in Singapore, recognised globally as one of the most impactful ways to teach and learn maths.
+Mathematics At Woodlands great emphasis is placed on developing the understanding of mathematics concepts and language.
+From September 2020, Woodlands will follow a bespoke, whole school curriculum with the emphasis is on practical activities.
+Children are encouraged to discuss and explain their thinking with partners and their class in a variety of ways to deepen their knowledge and thinking.

-The programme follows a concrete – pictorial – abstract approach which ensures deep understanding of mathematical concepts during individual lessons and over time.
+The curriculum follows a concrete – pictorial – abstract approach which ensures deep understanding of mathematical concepts during individual lessons and over time.

 Carefully-designed spiral progression in the programme builds up knowledge over time, enabling all children to become confident mathematicians.

-Inspire maths guided sessions promote discussion and exploration, with a strong emphasis on mathematical language, speaking in full sentences, and reasoning (by children consistently being required to explain how they know).
+Promote the discussion and exploration of maths, with a strong emphasis on mathematical language, speaking in full sentences, and reasoning (by children consistently being required to explain how they know).

-Young children have a fascination for discovering the world about them and love to ask questions about how and why things happen.
+Science Young children have a fascination for discovering the world about them and love to ask questions about how and why things happen.
 They are natural scientists and at Woodlands we build on this natural enquiry approach when developing our science topics.
 We are currently reviewing the topics and skills taught within science to ensure that our pupils leave Woodlands with the best opportunities for a science-rich future.

 Design and technology activities within our topics give children the opportunity to work with a range of materials and equipment and learn how to use them appropriately and safely.
 Children learn to think imaginatively and talk about what they like and dislike when designing and making products such as wheeled vehicles, puppets and homes.

-Our computing curriculum reflects the three aspects of the subject: computer science, information technology and digital literacy.
+Computing Our computing curriculum reflects the three aspects of the subject: computer science, information technology and digital literacy.
 Programming is an important part of this curriculum.
 We also teach children how to create and explore QR codes- utilising opportunities to think about their technology rich future and potential skills they will need to acquire later in life!

 E-safety is also an important part of our curriculum and children learn how to use the internet safely and how to communicate via e-mail safely.

-This area of our curriculum stimulates children’s curiosity to investigate the world and their place within it.
-We have topics about schools in Africa and Nepal and this helps children learn about similarities, differences and diversity.
+History and Geography This area of our curriculum stimulates children’s curiosity to investigate the world and their place within it.
+We have topics which explore the world around them in both Year One and Two.

 Engaging children in questions about people and events in the past helps them begin to